27 Mar 2020

 Alongside the multiple negative effects of smoking, research suggests that smoking also weakens your immune system.7 There are harmful elements found in cigarettes which can lead to the formation of free radicals in the body, which can adversely affect immune function.
 It is believed that smoking may also affect the health of your gut microbiome.
 If you are a smoker, the best recommendation is to give up smoking!
 If this is too much of a challenge, try swapping cigarettes for a less harmful alternative such as, a vapour or e-cigarette and gradually work towards giving up smoking this way.

-It may not be our first thought when thinking of immune support but feelings of loneliness and social isolation can have negative effects on your immune system.
+It’s hard to feel positive when you might be separated from loved ones, but staying connected is good not only for our mental wellbeing, but our immunity too.
 Studies have suggested that people who have a healthy connection to friends and/or family have a stronger immune system, compared to those who experience emotions linked with isolation.

 Whether this be a romantic or a friendship relationship, listen to your ‘gut feeling’!
 Unhealthy or toxic relationships can weaken your immune health.
 Start by reflecting on the company that you keep in your life.
 Ask yourself: do they bring the best out of me?
 Do they add value to my life?
 Is it one sided or are both parties invested?
 It is really important to surround yourself with positive, like-minded people who genuinely want the best for you.
 A study showed, that reciprocating positive emotions was associated with people suffering fewer colds and/or infections.12